bernamar/sheridan-template-responsive/README.md

 New Sheridan webpages are built for the future.
 We anticipate a Responsive Design within the near future and are designing all new pages for Responsive Design.

+To know if you are in Responsive Design mode, you can:

+1. Resize the browser
+2. Look at the footer text
+	a.
+If it's white, it's responsive
+	b.
+If it's black, it's not responsive

 ##### Usage